DoD-Platform-One/monitoring/docs/grafana-persistence.md

 ## Database

-To configure Grafana to utlize a Database:
+To configure Grafana to utilize a Database:

 Create a secret within the monitoring namespace named "postgres-creds" with keys for `username` and `password`.